You almost certainly didn’t come to J-school to do math. So why should you want to learn about data journalism?

 The resulting probabilities are often given as p values, which are shown as decimal numbers between 0 and 1.

-The decimal 0.001 is the same as the fraction 1/1000, and < is the mathematical symbol for “less than.”
+is the mathematical symbol for “less than.”
 So this means that there was less than one in a thousand chance that the difference in participation in the riot between Northerners and Southerners was caused by a chance sampling effect.

 This would be called a “significant” result.
 When statisticians use this word, they don’t necessarily mean that the result has real-world consequence.
 It just means that the result is unlikely to be due to chance.
 However, if you have framed your question carefully, a statistically significant result may be very consequential indeed.

-There is no fixed cut-off for judging a result to be statistically significant.
-But as a general rule, p <0.05 is considered the minimum standard.
+is considered the minimum standard.
 This means you are likely to get this result by chance less than 5 times out of 100.
 If Meyer had obtained a result only just exceeding this standard, he may still have concluded that Northerners were more likely to riot, but would probably have been more cautious in how he worded his story.

 When considering differences between groups, statisticians sometimes avoid p values, and instead give 95% confidence intervals, like the margins of error on opinion polls.
 Only if these don’t overlap would a statistician assume that the results for different groups are significantly different.